openswarm-eu/openswarm-eu.github.io/src/pages/index.md

 darkModeImage="./img/mrs_f4f_large_dark.png"
 /> -->

-<h1>OpenSwarm Documentation</h1>
+<h1>Foundation of the OpenSwarm implementation</h1>

 <div class="sideBySide">

 <div class="text">
 <p>
-The aim of this page is to provide the foundation of the OpenSwarm implementation with corresponding documentation.
-The core technologies are based on three scientific pillars: orchestrating collaborative smart nodes, collaborative energy-aware AI, and energy-aware swarm programming.
-Each pillar addresses a different scientific objective, each task a different aspect thereof.
+The [OpenSwarm](https://openswarm.eu/) (Orchestration and Programming ENergy-aware and collaborative Swarms With AI-powered Reliable Methods) project seeks to revolutionize data-driven systems with low-power wireless technology, focusing on three pillars:
+- efficient networking and management of smart nodes,
+- collaborative energy-aware Artificial Intelligence (AI), and
+- energy-aware swarm programming.

+Results are consolidated in the open-source software "OpenSwarm," validated on 1,000 node testbeds, and applied to proof-of-concept cases in renewable energy, environmental monitoring, industrial health, and mobility.

 </p>
 </div>